A. T. L. Covey-Crump: After the war

 In 1946, Covey-Crump was serving at HMS St George shore training establishment, finishing in January 1948.
 In February 1948, he was appointed to HMS St Vincent, a shore training establishment.
 He was appointed to HMS Liverpool from 15 March 1948 until at least August 1950.
 On 22 January 1950, while Covey-Crump was serving in the Mediterranean under Vice Admiral Louis Mountbatten on HMS Liverpool, King Farouk visited the ship, and was presented with a special matchbox when lighting his cigar.
 "From the ship's Father Christmas one of the officers, Commander A. T. L. Covey-Crump, had received the present of six boxes of matches.
 The specially-printed label bears the legend Commander Covey's Crumptious Matches beneath a horseshoe".
 Farouk was a collector and belonged to the British Matchbox Labels Society (BMLS); the gift was described as a "great rarity".
 The president of the BMLS also owned one of the six labels.

-In 1955, his compilation of Jack-speak was published within the Navy.
+In 1955, Covey-Crump's compilation of Jack-speak was published within the Navy.
 He was appointed registrar at the Royal Naval Barracks, Devonport the same year.